gupta977/crypto/README.txt

 MetaMask is a software cryptocurrency wallet used to interact with the Ethereum blockchain.
 It allows users to access their Ethereum wallet through a browser extension or mobile app, which can then be used to interact with decentralized applications.

+= What is Web3Domain ? =

+Web3Domain is a platform that allows you to register and sell your own web3 domain names, which are minted on a blockchain network.
+These domain names can be used to create subdomains, which can be sold to visitors.
+The Web3Domain platform also provides features such as connecting to a crypto wallet, automatic login, and the ability to earn money by selling subdomains.
+Additionally, all Web3Domains are Non-Fungible Tokens (NFTs) which can be sold on platforms such as opensea.io.

 == Screenshots ==

 1. Simple Login Interface with multiple wallet